Mutations and short geodesics in hyperbolic 3-manifolds: Hyperelliptic surfaces and mutations that preserve geodesics

-\textbf{Remark:} This theorem uses the length condition from Corollary \ref{cor:disjointexplicit} to determine when $M$ and its mutant $M^{\mu}$ have the same initial length spectra.
-We also get corollaries (highlighted below) using this proof, based upon the tube radius condition and the normalized length condition.
+\textbf{Remark:} The above corollary uses the length condition from Corollary \ref{cor:disjointexplicit} to determine when $M$ and its mutant $M^{\mu}$ have the same initial length spectra.
+We also get corollaries (highlighted below), based upon the tube radius condition and the normalized length condition.
 However, with the tube radius condition, we can not guarantee that these common geodesic lengths are the shortest ones in the length spectra of $M$ and $M^{\mu}$, since there can exist geodesics with a very large embedded tube radius that are not very short.
 Thus, we can only say that that a portion of these length spectra are the same, not necessarily the initial length spectra.
 Fortunately, for the normalized length condition, we can still get a corollary that determines when $M$ and $M^{\mu}$ have the same initial length spectra, by using the second condition in Corollary \ref{cor:disjointgeo}.

 \begin{cor} Let $F \subset M$ be a surface that is incompressible, $\partial$-incompressible, and admits a hyperelliptic involution $\mu$.
 Suppose that $M$ has exactly $n$ geodesics with embedded tubular radius larger than some constant $R > 2 \ln(1 + \sqrt{2})$.
 Then $M$ and $M^{\mu}$ have at least $n$ common values in their respective (complex) length spectra. \end{cor}